tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/.NET(C#) SDK/对象操作/上传对象_intl_en.md

 >?
 >- For the complete sample, go to [GitHub](https://github.com/tencentyun/cos-snippets/tree/master/dotnet/dist/PutObject.cs).
 >- After the upload, you can generate a download URL for the uploaded file with the same key.
-For detailed directions, please see [Generating Pre-Signed URLs](https://intl.cloud.tencent.com/document/product/436/38068).
+For detailed directions, please see [Generating Pre-signed Links](https://intl.cloud.tencent.com/document/product/436/38068).
 Please note that for private-read files, the download URL is only valid for a limited period of time.
 >

 ### Uploading an object using an HTML form